-The Republic of China (Taiwan) released the most recent Scout triangle [Scott#3189-86A] on August 5, 1998 to commemorate the 20th Asia-Pacific Jamboree and the 8th Scouts of China National Jamboree.
+The Republic of China (Taiwan) released a Scout triangle [Scott#3189-86A] on August 5, 1998 to commemorate the 20th Asia-Pacific Jamboree and the 8th Scouts of China National Jamboree.
 The two values were released in sheetlets of 16 (4 x 4 blocks of 4 triangles).
 There also was a Specimen overprint variety.

 As there has only been ten issues of Scout triangles, this small set is excellent for a beginning topical collector or an exhibitor in a single frame exhibit.
 The ten issues break down into 8 sets for Boy Scouts and 2 for Girl Scouts and Guides.
 A mint collection of all Scout triangle stamps and souvenir sheets can be obtained for under $30.
 Cancel to order (CTO) sets are not frequent.
 Scout triangle covers are more elusive and exist usually as philatelic first day of issues.

 Topical collectors interested in beginning a triangle stamp collection should obtain a copy of Triangular Philatelics: A Guide for Beginning and Advanced Collectors by Chris Green, published in 1998 by Krause Publications.
 This is the first book to focus exclusively on triangular stamps.
 Each issue is listed and described in detail with more than 3,000 listings.
 It is available from both most philatelic book dealers and major internet book dealers.

 The American Topical Association and the American Philatelic Society do not have a specific member club or study group that specialize in triangle issues.